Kozhikode City Police

 The Kozhikode City Police, a division of Kerala Police, is the police agency responsible for law enforcement and investigations within the City of Kozhikode, India and the surrounding area.
 The city police force is headed by a Commissioner of Police and the administrative control vests with the Home Department of Kerala.
-The present City Police Commissioner is Narayanan.T, an IPS officer.
+The present City Police Commissioner is Merin Joseph, an IPS officer.

-The City Police Commissioner is an IPS officer holding the rank of Deputy Inspector General of Police (DIG) and is assisted by a Deputy Commissioner of Police.
+The City Police Commissioner is an IPS officer holding the rank of Deputy Inspector General of Police (DIG) or Senior Superintendent of Police and is assisted by a Deputy Commissioner of Police.
 The Kozhikode City Police jurisdiction is divided into 3 sub-divisions and 2 traffic sub-divisions — Kozhikode Town, Medical College, Feroke, Traffic South and Traffic North.
-Each headed by an Assistant Commissioner of Police (ACP).
-Each sub-division consists of several police stations controlled by an Inspector of Police.
+There are a total of 20 police stations, of which 16 are for primary law enforcement.
+One station is dedicated to women's police, two to coastal security, and one to cybercrime.

 Organization

 The Kozhikode City Police is headed by a Commissioner of Police (CP).
-The Police Commissioner of Kozhikode is a senior IPS officer, and has the rank of Deputy inspector general of police (DIG).
+The Police Commissioner of Kozhikode is a senior IPS officer, and has the rank of Deputy inspector general of police (DIG) or Superintendent of Police (Selection Grade).
 The City Police Commissioner reports to the North Zone Inspector General of Police (IGP).

 The Commissioner is assisted by a Deputy Commissioner of Police (DCP), an Additional Deputy Commissioner of Police (Addl.Dy.CP), and Assistant Commissioners of Police (ACPs).

 There are also special units under Kozhikode City Police, including the District Crime Branch, District Special Branch, Police Control Room, Cyber Crime Police Station, Narcotics Cell, District Crime Records Bureau, and the District Headquarters Armed Reserve, each headed by an Assistant Commissioner of Police (ACP).

 The Deputy Commissioner of Police (Law & Order and Traffic) supervises law and order maintenance and traffic policing in the city.
 For law and order purposes, the city is divided into three subdivisions—Medical College, Kozhikode Town, and Feroke—each headed by an Assistant Commissioner of Police (ACP).
-These subdivisions comprise 19 local police stations, along with one Cyber Crime Police Station and one Coastal Police Station (Beypore), all headed by Inspectors of Police/Station House Officers (SHOs).
+These subdivisions consists of 16 local police stations, along with one cybercrime police station and two coastal police stations (Beypore and Elathur) and one women's police station.
+Each police station is under Station House Officers (SHOs) in the rank of inspector or sub-inspector.
 The city also has two traffic subdivisions—North and South—each headed by an ACP, with dedicated Traffic Enforcement Units (TEUs) for traffic management and enforcement.